lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Compression Decompression Actions (CDA) {#chap-CDA}

-The Compression Decompression Action (CDA) describes the actions taken during the compression of headers fields and the inverse action taken by the decompressor to restore the original value.
+The Compression Decompression Action (CDA) describes the actions taken during the compression of header fields and the inverse action taken by the decompressor to restore the original value.

 ~~~~
 /--------------------+-------------+----------------------------\